dev-cafe/cmake-cookbook/chapter-03/recipe-01/README.md

-# Detecting the Python Interpreter
+# Detecting the Python interpreter

 Abstract to be written ...